 If you also have gas-powered engines such as a lawnmower or snowblower, you might therefore also need a container to store gas.
 You may even have more than one container for gas.

-Imagine you store multiple fuel containers for various vehicles and engines and don’t remember what fuel is in a particular jerry canOpens in a new tab. (fuel container).
+Imagine you store multiple fuel containers for various vehicles and engines and don’t remember what fuel is in a particular jerry can (fuel container).

 If you have a diesel vehicle(s), gas lawnmower, gas trimmer or snowblower or combination of the above, it might be difficult to remember what fuel is in each container especially if you weren’t the one who filled it the last time.